Senior Emulation Engineer

 • Assist with test plan design, test implementation, and debugging during the pre-silicon emulation process.

-• Develop tests to generate complex traffic, performance scenarios to catch potential post Silicon issues during Pre-Silicon phase.
+• Develop tests to generate complex traffic, and performance scenarios to catch potential post-Silicon issues during the Pre-Silicon phase.

 • Work with leading emulation vendors to troubleshoot issues.